carpentries/lesson-development-training/episodes/formative-assessment.md

 In order to measure progress and evaluate if and what learning occurred, we have various types of assessment available to us:

-- **summative assessments** - used to verify whether learners achieved the stated learning objectives *after* instruction.
+- **summative assessments** - used *after* instruction to verify whether learners achieved the stated learning objectives.
- - **formative assessments** - used to detect changes in learner understanding or performance *during* instruction, to provide feedback and insight (to both instructors and learners) into the learners' developing mental models of the topic taught and to identify any old or developing misconceptions.
+ - **formative assessments** - used *during* instruction to detect changes in learner understanding or performance, to provide feedback and insight (to both instructors and learners) into the learners' developing mental models of the topic taught and to identify any old or developing misconceptions.

 **Summative assessments** sum up what learning has been achieved after training (e.g. via exams).
 They give valuable